rajathkannabiran/Innomatics_Research_Lab/2024-premium_intern/Task1_DataAnalysis/Readme.md

    e.
 What is the maximum age of a freelancer?
 7. Which skill is the most important for a data scientist?
 8. How many interns selected “Prompt Engineering” as the most important skill?
-9. Let’s do our final analysis now.
-Let’s try to learn about the institute from where interns have completed or are pursuing their data science courses.
+9. Let’s do our final analysis now.<br>
+   Let’s try to learn about the institute from where interns have completed or are pursuing their data science courses.<br>
    a.
-How many interns didn’t mention the name of the data science institute from
-   b. where they completed or are currently pursuing the courses?
+How many interns didn’t mention the name of the data science institute from where they completed or are currently pursuing the courses?<br>
    b.
-How many interns mentioned Innomatics as their data science institute?
+How many interns mentioned Innomatics as their data science institute?<br>